Meeting your team’s psychological safety needs in the time of Covid-19

 - What advice can we give to managers and team members right now?

-Victoria Bird is the Head of Research & Development at Belbin.
+Victoria Brown is the Head of Research & Development at Belbin.
 After graduating from the University of Cambridge, Victoria joined the Belbin team in 2006.
 She is passionate about delivering the data, insights and analysis which help spread the Belbin message to individuals and teams worldwide.

 Jo Keeler leads strategic and operational activities building the global Belbin brand – the well-known theory and tool that helps individuals and teams reach their potential in the workplace.
 Jo is also an international speaker, presenting research and findings on most team related subjects.